trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

    c = newSpline(<name>, nKnots, knotsMatrix)                                                                      *Spline with given knot values*
    ```

-   See [Defining Curves](@ref) for further details on the different curve type currently supported by HOHQMesh.
+   See [Defining curves](@ref) for further details on the different curve type currently supported by HOHQMesh.

    The generic name for each of these curve creation methods is `new!`.
 The generic can be used instead of the longer descriptive name to save typing during interactive sessions, if desired.